a-sep/LocalWeather/README.md

 //===============================

 Weather Icons is maintained by Erik Flowers.
-Reach me at @Erik_UX or at http://www.helloerik.com.
+Reach him at @Erik_UX or at http://www.helloerik.com.